Editing the Boot.ini File

-You can edit use a text editor, such as Notepad, to edit the Boot.ini file.
+You can use a text editor, such as Notepad, to edit Boot.ini.
 However, because this method is prone to error, use it only when Bootcfg is not available.

-Before editing the Boot.ini file, you must remove the file attributes that Windows uses to protect the file from inadvertent changes.
-When the Boot.ini file is on an NTFS drive, you must be a member of the Administrators group on the computer to change its attributes.
+Before editing Boot.ini, you must remove the file attributes that Windows uses to protect the file from inadvertent changes.
+When Boot.ini is on an NTFS volume, you must be a member of the Administrators group on the computer to change its attributes.

-Use the following procedure to prepare the Boot.ini file for manual editing.
+Use the following procedure to prepare Boot.ini for manual editing.
 This procedure removes the system, hidden, and read-only attributes of the file.

-At a command prompt, navigate to the root of the boot directory.
+Navigate to the root of the system volume.